 Make sure to also scan your competitors’ websites to find content and keywords you might not have thought about yet.

 As the name Keyword Planner suggests, it immediately puts your keywords into a clear plan.
 This is one of the major advantages of the Keyword Planner.
 Go through the list of suggested keywords and tick the ones you want to save in an ad group.
 You can go ahead and view your plan, and Google calculates how many clicks you could achieve with what budget.
-It shows you the possibilities, and it allows you to optimise your budget accordingly.
+It shows you the possibilities, and it allows you to optimize your budget accordingly.

 With the free Google Search Console, you can identify what keyword visitors used to discover your website organically.
 It’s a great tool to find out which terms people use, which countries they come from, and so on.
 Essentially, you’re also able find these results in your Google Analytics.
 Our two cents?
 Google Search Console is nice to have, but certainly not a must.